 After leaving the studio, I met Tom in the forest in Pacific Grove for our first look before driving down the coast to Big Sur, another favorite location of ours for hikes and sunsets.
 Being photographed down there was really beautiful- but having a few moments during portraits to soak in the grandness of the coastal cliffs on our wedding day was truly special.

 In classic Big Sur fashion, I wore trail shoes and leggings under my dress.
 They had much more grip for going up and down the rocky trails and my leggings not only kept me warm, but allowed me to hike my dress way up to keep the layers of delicate tulle from snagging on the brambles that line most trails in this area.
-It was a fashion choice I was glad to rock- and I changed into my cute shoes for the ceremony.
+It was a fashion choice I was glad to rock- and I changed into my other shoes for the ceremony.
 This is one of my favorite photos from the day.

 After some time in Big Sur, we drove back up to Pebble Beach to the Inn at Spanish Bay.
 While walking through the hotel to access the boardwalk that would lead us to the beach, we ran into Janelle, our friend at who’s birthday we had met 4 years ago.
 She was celebrating her birthday by the fire pits and well, by our outfits, it was obvious what we were up to.
 Of course we stopped to say hello and wish her happy birthday and as it turns out, Janelle was sitting with her friend Bill.
-Of course we knew this Bill to be Bill Murray and it was fun to chat with him for a few minutes before heading off to be married!
+Of course we knew this Bill to be Bill Murray and it was fun to chat with him for a few minutes before heading off to be married.
 If you look at the photo below of Janelle and I hugging, you can spot Bill in the blue vest to the right.
 Not wanting to bother him, we didn’t ask for any other photos.

 After leaving Janelle, Bill, and their friends to continue celebrations, we followed the boardwalk from the Inn down through the golf course and to the beach.
 Since our planned spot on the beach had been washed away in a big storm the week before, we opted for a spot above the beach, though technically still stepping over the town line into Pacific Grove for our ceremony.